ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 See the vendor service's documentation for details.

-## Authorization endpoint and Entitlements
+## Authorization endpoint and entitlements

 Authorization is an endpoint provided by the local service and called by the AMP Runtime.
 It is a credentialed CORS GET endpoint.
 This endpoint returns the Entitlements object that can be used by the Content Markup to hide or show different parts of the document.
 Authorization endpoint is specified using the "authorizationUrl" property in the config.